 First reason: in all of human history, matriarchy is rare to the point of being nonexistent because it is contrary to fundamental aspects of human nature.
-In cultures where women do hold reins of public social power we typically find that their power is not total.
+In cultures where women do hold reins of public social power, we typically find that their power is not total.
 Women have power in some spheres, but men have power in other spheres.
+Power is shared.
 For example, in a society some described as a matriarchy, the Goba of Zambesi studied by anthropologist Chet Lancaster, women were indeed very powerful.
 This was because they made, and perhaps still do make, decisions about the care of the critical gardens and decide whether grain resources can be spared for making much-valued beer.
 But the men hold most political offices and men make decisions about the care of and commerce in cattle.
 There has never been a true human matriarchy in which ALL levers of public social power are in the hands of only the women.

 Why we have not created full-blown matriarchies?
-Fundamentally it's because human male and female psychological predispositions render matriarchy impossible: such a system is contrary to fundamental aspects of human nature:
+Fundamentally it's because human male and female psychological predispositions render matriarchy impossible: such a system is contrary to two fundamental aspects of human nature:

 men might be willing to share power with women under some circumstances, but their polestar focus on ways to gain social status (see Sexual Dimorphism) would drive them to reject total social submission to women, and

-women, who prefer to avoid social conflicts so as to create socially stable (peaceful) communities in which to raise children, would not be willing to physically fight to maintain total control….they are more inclined to compromise or even defer to men (see Sexual Dimorphism).
+women, who profoundly prefer to avoid social conflicts so as to create socially stable (peaceful) communities in which to raise children, would not be willing to physically fight to maintain total control….they are more inclined to compromise or even defer to men (see Sexual Dimorphism).